 You can have a real impact on the future of British sport by supporting SportsAid Week 2019!
 The week of fun and fundraising is open to everyone as Olympians, Paralympians, National Governing Bodies (NGBs), schools, universities, companies, local businesses and individual supporters come together to help talented young athletes.

-The success of its inaugural year has now led to SportsAid Week becoming an annual fixture.
-Fundraising for 2017 and 2018 surpassed £100,000 combined and the charity is looking for you to play your part once again this September.
-There are so many ways to get involved and the team at SportsAid are here to help you with your chosen activity.
+Fundraising is a key income stream for the charity and SportsAid Week has generated close to £150,000 since 2016.
+The success of the initiative's inaugural year led to SportsAid Week becoming an annual fixture in the sporting calendar.
+There are so many ways to get involved and the SportsAid team are here to help you with planning your chosen activity.

 The #MyMiles Challenge is also returning to SportsAid Week for a third consecutive year as it continues to grow in popularity.
-The social media campaign, which encourages people to keep young athletes company as they train and compete, saw the introduction of the #MyMiles Marathon and a new Schools Challenge in 2018.
-The total to beat is 13,981 miles!
+The social media campaign, which encourages supporters to keep young athletes company as they train and compete, saw the introduction of the #MyMiles Schools Challenge in 2018.
+The overall total is close to breaking 20,000 miles!